felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/arch_installation/README.md

 ```

 > [!NOTE]
 > You can check if your SSD is working by running `lsblk`.
 Under the nvme section you should se a `nvme0n1`.
-Make srue the size is correct so however large your SSD is if the SSD is in a poersaving mode and the installation can't access it there will be a size of 0B.
+Make srue the size is correct so however large your SSD is if the SSD is in a powersaving mode and the installation can't access it there will be a size of 0B.
 >``` shell
 >lsblk
 >```